AdityaDubey22/Digital-Clock/README.md

 - Alarm Enable/Disable: The alarm can be enabled or disabled using input controls.
 ## Stopwatch
 - Start/Stop: The stopwatch can be started and stopped using input controls.
-- Lap Time: The stopwatch supports recording lap times.
 - Reset: The stopwatch can be reset to zero.
 # Hardware Requirements
-- FPGA Board: A compatible FPGA development board.
+- FPGA Board: A compatible FPGA development board (BASYS-3, ARTIX-7).
 - 7-Segment Display: A display unit for visualizing time, timer, alarm, and stopwatch values.
 - Input Controls: Push buttons or switches for setting time, starting/stopping the timer and stopwatch, and enabling/disabling the alarm.
 # Software Requirements